GISLab-ELTE/lidar-processor/doc/LOCALIZATION_GNSS.md

     * replace the `.txt` extension with `.csv`
     * replace `,` with `;`
     * replace `.` with `,`
+ - Online GPS export: using the `--exportpcapgps` switch, the GPS data read from the LiDAR *PCAP* file can be exported to a separate *CSV* file, allowing it to be run in offline mode with the `--pcapcsvfile` option.
+(Similar to the `--csvfile` and `--mcsvfile` options.)

 ## How to run